cnlohr/slapsplat/README.md

 ```
 Note: SH Data is used to light splats nonuniformly.
 I.e. for shiny surfaces, etc.  To use SH Data, you must check a checkbox indicating you want to use the SH data, as well as drop the SH data in.
 It will approximately double the size of the splat for download.

+You can freely rotate/scale/translate your object once in Unity.

 ### Optionally edit your out ply file.

+**We currently advise you DO NOT do this, since it will prevent usage of SH's and is incompatible with obloid usage**

 The `out, .ply file` is a regular PLY mesh.
 You can edit it freely in blender for instance and rexport then use `geotoasset.exe` to create the image, mesh and sort files for the rest of the pipeline.